Why Medication Management Matters

 Detoxification and Withdrawal

 With prolonged drug and alcohol abuse comes the development of physical and mental dependence on substances.
 Depending on the substance itself, the body will reduce the production of certain chemicals naturally to adapt to the chemicals introduced into the body through drugs or alcohol.
-Over time, the body and brain will adapt to the presence of these artificial chemicals, and eventually the body will cease to be able to function even close to normally without the drug.
+Over time, the body and brain will adapt to the presence of these artificial chemicals, and eventually, the body will cease to be able to function even close to normal without the drug.
 This dependence can lead to serious health risks, including withdrawal symptoms when someone who is addicted tries to stop abruptly.

 This is where medical detox comes in.
 Due to the severity or many withdrawal symptoms, both mental and physical, it is always recommended that someone with substance use disorder seek professional help when discontinuing drug use.
 In most cases, withdrawal symptoms range from uncomfortable to overwhelming and painful.
 With certain substances, including alcohol, withdrawal symptoms can even be life-threatening.
 Medical detox programs are meant to make this process safe and comfortable by offering support resources and medical monitoring.
 Part of this support is detoxification medications.